The Waking Eyes

-The Waking Eyes is a Canadian rock band from Winnipeg and Steinbach, Manitoba.
+The Waking Eyes were a Canadian rock band from Winnipeg and Steinbach, Manitoba.

 History

 The band formed after the break-up of two other Manitoba bands, The Pets from Steinbach and Novillero from Winnipeg.
 In 2002 The Waking Eyes released a full-length album, Combing the Clouds.

 In 2004 The Waking Eyes followed up with a second album, Video Sound.
 The album won a 2005 Western Canada Music Award.
 Shortly before the album was released, bassist Russ Dufault left the band, temporarily replaced by The Meligrove Band's Michael Small (for a short tour and the "Watch Your Money" music video), before Joey Penner was introduced.